 Breaking Down Trump's Trans Military Ban

-& Chase Strangio, Staff Attorney, ACLU LGBT & HIV Project
+& Chase Strangio, Deputy Director for Transgender Justice, ACLU LGBT & HIV Project

 & James Esseks, Director, ACLU Lesbian Gay Bisexual Transgender & HIV Project